 - If buying from a dealer, discuss the option of a trade-in.

-Reduced Maintenance: Over the life of a car, maintenance fees really add up.
+- Reduced Maintenance – over the life of a vehicle, maintenance fees really can add up.
 With a new car, you likely won’t need maintenance on your new car until you’ve driven it a couple thousand miles.
-Your new car also won’t need a new battery, tires or electronics fixups for a while.
-You’ll save yourself some money and hassle by going new.
+The new car also likely won’t need a new battery, tires or electrical fixups for a while.
+You could save some money and hassle by purchasing a new vehicle.

-Warranty Coverage: Most manufacturers cover new vehicles under warranties of at least 3 years, sometimes even longer.
-If something goes wrong with your car, they are responsible for fixing it.
-If you buy a used vehicle, what’s left of the vehicle may not be transferrable.
+- Warranty Coverage – most manufacturers cover new vehicles under warranties for at least three (3) years, sometimes even longer.
+If something goes wrong with the vehicle, the dealer may be responsible for fixing it.

-Roadside Assistance: If you’ve ever been stranded on the side of the ride in a place you don’t know because of car issues, you know how important roadside assistance can be.
-Most cars and trucks these days come with free roadside assistance while the vehicle remains under warranty, and, in some cases beyond.
+- Roadside Assistance – if you’ve ever been stranded on the side of the road in a place you don’t know because of vehicle issues, you know how important roadside assistance can be!
+Most cars and trucks come with free roadside assistance while the vehicle remains under warranty, and in some cases, beyond warranty coverage.
 In addition, some automakers reimburse you or provide alternate transportation if you get stranded far from home.

-Improving Reliability: Car makers have recently started to focus more on reliability and durability.
-When you combine that with the increase in late-model used vehicles and the availability of warranties, buying a used car isn’t such a risk anymore.
-Although used vehicles typically don’t carry the same warranties as new ones, the original factory warranty on a new car is transferable to a second owner, usually at no charge.
-Buyers of used cars can purchase a late-model used car with the original warranty and then choose to add to it.
+- Improving Reliability – Car makers have recently started to focus more on reliability and durability.
+When you combine that with the increase in late model used vehicles and the availability of warranties, buying a used car isn’t such a risk anymore.
+Although used vehicles typically don’t carry the same warranties as new ones, the original factory warranty on a new car is typically transferrable to the second owner at no charge.

-Just Like New: Due to the proliferation of certified pre-owned programs, buying a used car is now a viable option.
-Luxury brands such as BMW and Infiniti started these programs and they have become a popular alternative for car buyers.
+- Just Like New – due to the proliferation of certified pre-owned programs, buying a used car is now a viable option.
+Luxury brands such as BMW and Infinity started these programs and they have become a popular alternative for car buyers.